 If you didn’t add two-step verification yet, it’s time to go with it.
 It will assist to reduce the risk of attacks.
 Although we have been familiar with this system long ago, still it is one of the most effective processes to prevent unauthorized access.

 2-step authentication requires entering a code whenever you log in to your website.
-The code generates automatically and sent to you via Email or SMS.
+The code generates automatically and sent to you via email or SMS.
 Without the code, none can access your website including you.
-Therefore, you can easily indicate the unauthorized login attempts.
+Therefore, you can easily indicate unauthorized login attempts.

 Adding two-step authentication is too easy.
 You can use several plugins for this.
-We recommend using Google Authenticator as comes with the advanced security features.
+We recommend using Google Authenticator as it comes with advanced security features.